Magic Spells for Intelligence

 "Since in a primary oral culture... knowledge that is not repeated aloud soon vanishes, oral societies must invest great energy in saying over and over again what has been learned arduously over the ages." - Walter Ong

-The advent of writing transformed human societies and self-reflective consciousness itself in two major ways.
+Writing transformed human societies in two ways.

 How Writing Generates New Kinds of Ideas